zamancer/zamy-email-sender/readme.md

-# React Email Starter
+# Zamy Email Sender

-A live preview right in your browser so you don't need to keep sending real emails during development.
+This is a project I am using in order to develop and automate some emails for different hobbies and side hustle projects.
+It is based on top of react email starter template.

 ## Getting Started